-Usually HPTE intends to evaluate proposals and award P3 contracts without the use such formal discussions, unless the HPTE determines that formal discussions and BAFOs are needed to provide the best value.
+Usually HPTE intends to evaluate proposals and award P3 contracts without the use such formal discussions, unless the HPTE determines that formal discussions and best and final offers (BAFO) are needed to provide the best value.
 When used, formal discussions will be held after all proposals have been received and the evaluation process is underway.

 Formal meetings are undertaken with complete confidentiality.
 The HPTE shall not disclose information or details of competing proposals, or furnish information about another proposer's technical or financial approach to the project.
 The HPTE shall not engage in auction techniques during such formal discussions.
-"Auction techniques" include: (a) indicating to a proposer a cost or price it must meet to obtain further consideration; (b) advising a proposer of its price standing relative to another proposer; or (c) otherwise furnishing information about another proposer's prices.
+"Auction techniques" include (1) indicating to a proposer a cost or price it must meet to obtain further consideration, (2) advising a proposer of its price standing relative to another proposer, or (3) otherwise furnishing information about another proposer's prices.